Faculty and staff resources

 - Remain as calm as possible.

 - Disruptive behaviors are sometimes a violation of the Student Code of Conduct.
-For more information on the Student Code of Conduct or to report an alleged violation of the Code, please visit https://forms.wayne.edu/57a39e31156ee/
+To report an alleged violation of the Code, please visit click here

 The WSU Faculty and Staff Resource Guide provides additional information on addressing disruptive behavior and referring students to appropriate campus resources.